dev-it-with-me/MealInsights/documentation/MasterFile.md

 - Create new product entries
 - Edit existing product information
 - Validate product data using Zod schemas
-- Handle product-specific fields (brand, barcode, package size, ingredients composition)
+- Handle product-specific fields (brand, package size, ingredients composition)

 Key Fields/Features:
-- Basic Information: Name (required), Brand (optional), Barcode (optional), Package size in g or ml (optional)
+- Basic Information: Name (required), Brand (optional),  Package size in g or ml (optional)
 - Nutritional Information (per 100g): Calories, Protein, Carbohydrates, Fat, Fiber
 - Classification: Diet tags (multi-select), Ingredients composition (textarea)
 - Modal Interface, Zod schema validation, Dual Mode (Create/Edit)

+Beside all of the fields from `C1000.AddEditIngredientForm`, it includes:
+- **BrandField (Text Input):** Input for product brand.
+Goal: To capture the brand of the product.
+- **Add Ingredients:** Button to add ingredients to the product.
+Goal: To associate ingredients with the product. - It add the field in form that allows to add ingredients to the product - you can search for ingredients by name and select them, and they will be added to the product's ingredients composition.
+It Ingredient does not have to be in the system, user can also add it from here.

 ## List of Dynamic Objects C1025.UnifiedItemsList {#c1025-unifieditemslist}
 UnifiedItemsList is a comprehensive component that displays both ingredients and products in a unified interface with filtering, sorting, and management capabilities.
 This list is part of `P0100.ManageItemsPage`.